 FTP

 The File Transfer Protocol (FTP) is a simple option for data transfers.
-The SSH options provide secure transfer methods for critical objects like configuration files, while the Trivial FTP options provide simple file transfer methods for non-critical files.
+SSH provides secure transfer methods for critical objects like configuration files, while TFTP provides simple file transfer methods for non-critical files.

 Options for configuring FTP, SSH, and TFTP are in System > Services.
 Click the to configure the related service.